Come face to face with real solutions

 Meet academic and industry leaders for intimate discussions about new cyber threats, trends and technologies.

 The Cybersecurity Lecture Series at Georgia Tech is a free, one-hour lecture from a thought leader who is advancing the field of information security and privacy.
+Invited speakers include executives and researchers from Fortune 500 companies, federal intelligence agencies, start-ups and incubators, as well as Georgia Tech faculty and students presenting their research.
 Lectures are open to all -- students, faculty, industry, government, or simply the curious.
 Students may register for credit under seminar course CS-8001-INF.

 Sign up to receive future announcements.

-Missed a Cybersecurity Lecture?
+See a sampling of previous cybersecurity lectures.
 Video is available for speakers who permitted their presentations to be recorded.
+Additional lectures are available online via the Georgia Tech Library System.

 Mattia Fazzini, Georgia Tech, School of Computer Science